MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/device-orientation.md

 Xamarin.Forms does not offer any native events for notifying your app of orientation changes in shared code.
 However, the `SizeChanged` event of the `Page` fires when either the width or height of the `Page` changes.
 When the width of the `Page` is greater than the height, the device is in landscape mode.
 For more information, see [Display an Image based on Screen Orientation](https://developer.xamarin.com/recipes/cross-platform/xamarin-forms/controls/screen-orientation/).

 > [!NOTE]
-> **Note**: There is an existing, free NuGet package for receiving notifications of orientation changes in shared code.
+> There is an existing, free NuGet package for receiving notifications of orientation changes in shared code.
 See the [GitHub repo](https://github.com/aliozgur/Xamarin.Plugins/tree/master/DeviceOrientation) for more information.

 Alternatively, it's possible to override the [`OnSizeAllocated`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnSizeAllocated(System.Double,System.Double)/) method on a `Page`, inserting any layout change logic there.
 The `OnSizeAllocated` method is called whenever a `Page` is allocated a new size, which happens whenver the device is rotated.
 Note that the base implementation of `OnSizeAllocated` performs important layout functions, so it is important to call the base implementation in the override: